Illegal immigration to Australia

 Illegal immigration to Australia is defined by the Migration Act 1958, which distinguishes between "lawful non-citizens" (those in Australia holding a valid visa) and "unlawful non-citizens" (those without a valid visa).

-Immigration to Australia is administered by the Department of Home Affairs, formerly the Department of Immigration and Border Protection (DIBP), and before that the Department of Immigration and Citizenship (DIAC).
+Immigration to Australia is administered by the Department of Home Affairs, formerly the Department of Immigration and Border Protection, and before that the Department of Immigration and Citizenship (DIAC).

-According to the Australian Bureau of Statistics (ABS), the majority of people in Australia illegally are visa overstayers, who enter the country legally but remain there after the expiry or revocation of their visa.
+According to the Australian Bureau of Statistics, the majority of people in Australia illegally are visa overstayers, who enter the country legally but remain there after the expiry or revocation of their visa.
 DIAC estimated that in the period from 1 July 2009 to 30 June 2010, approximately 15,800 people overstayed their visas out of 4.5 million temporary entrants during that period (about 0.35 per cent).
 As of 30 June 2010, DIAC estimated that the number of visa overstayers in Australia was around 53,900, or 0.2 per cent of the Australian population.

 In 2018, it was reported more than 60,000 foreigners are living illegally in Australia, and by 2021 it was reported that increased to more than 100,000.

 Immigration detention

 Australia operates a number of immigration detention facilities within the country, as well as several offshore processing centres.
 All Australian immigration detention facilities are managed by the British services company Serco on behalf of the Australian government.
 Australia currently has three functioning offshore centres, and ten detention centres on the mainland.
-A List of Australian immigration detention facilities includes Nauru, Christmas Island, and Manus Island.
+Facilities include Nauru, Christmas Island, and Manus Island.

 Mandatory detention

 Prior to 1992, the Migration Act 1958 permitted discretionary detainment of unlawful non-citizens.
-In 1992, the Keating Government introduced a policy of mandatory detention, in response to a wave of boat arrivals from Indochina.
+In 1992, the Keating government introduced a policy of mandatory detention, in response to a wave of boat arrivals from Indochina.